elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 ```

 You can see that the mean expression counts have flattened quite a bit,
-especially for genes larger than about 3,000 base pairs.
+especially for genes larger than about 3,000 base pairs[^gene_expr]

-%TODO: MOVE TO FOOTNOTE
-(Smaller genes still appear to have low expression — these may be too small for
+[^gene_expr]: Smaller genes still appear to have low expression — these may be too small for
 the statistical power of the RPKM method.)

 RPKM normalization can be useful to compare the expression profile of different genes.